systemd-run/manuals/namada/README.md

 [2023-02-22] service start module=main msg="Starting Node service" impl=Node
 [2023-02-22] Genesis time is in the future.
 Sleeping until then... module=main genTime="******"

+#then go to /Make wallet and run validator/ section

 ```